NoxOrg/Nox.Reference/README.md

 # About

-***Nox.Reference*** is a storage that contains the most commonly used types.
+***Nox.Reference*** is a reference library that provides convenient access to universal information like country, machine and IP address.
-To persist data Nox.Reference uses sqlLite databases which are dived by domain-specific responsibilities.
+For data persistence Nox.Reference uses [SQLite](https://www.sqlite.org/index.html) databases which are divided by domain-specific responsibilities.

 Nox.Reference represents the following packages:

-- Nox.Refence.World
+- Nox.Reference.World
-- Nox.Refence.Machine
+- Nox.Reference.Machine
-- Nox.Refence.IpAddress
+- Nox.Reference.IpAddress

-## Soluition design convention:
+## Solution design convention:
 - All entities in a project should be placed in the folder {ProjectName}/Entities/{Plural Entity Name}/{Singular Entity Name}.cs
 - All entity configuration in a project should be placed in the folder {ProjectName}/Configurations/{Plural Entity Name}Configuration.cs
 - All data seeder in a project should be placed in the folder {ProjectName}/Seeds/{Plural Entity Name}DataSeeder.cs
 - All data mapping in a project should be placed in the folder {ProjectName}/Mappings/{Plural Entity Name}Mapping.cs
-- Configuration, DataSeeder classes should have an internal access level in order not to be exposed to external usages.
+- Configuration and DataSeeder classes should have an internal access level to avoid being exposed to external usages.

 ## Nox.Reference.Data.Common
 Contains common logic to facilitate implementation and invocation for major entities and their configurations.
 IKeyedNoxReferenceEntity<TKey>  - use this interface when an entity is bound to contain Id field.
 Id property type can vary.
-NoxReferenceEntityBase - base class for all entities intended to store in a database.
+NoxReferenceEntityBase - base class for all entities intended to be stores in a database.
 NoxReferenceDataSeederBase<TDbContext, TSource, TEntity>  - base class for data seeder to load and transform input data to entities.
-EnumGeneratorService - a class that serves for enum generation.
+EnumGeneratorService - a class that can be used for enum generation.
 These enums help to get static data and are usually used as parameters for methods that obtain data.